 - Using the online lunch account is strongly recommended to reduce hand to hand transactions at the registers.
 When payment must be made using cash or check, any change due will be deposited into the lunch account.
 The change in bills and cash will not be handed back to the student.

 Remote and Distance Learning Meal Precautions

-- Bagged meals are available through pre-order for days students are remote learning.
+- Bagged meals are available for days students are remote learning.
 Meals will be distributed utilizing physical distancing.
 Options will be communicated to households weekly.

 - Meals will consist of frozen, refrigerated, and shelf-stable foods.
 Meals will be stored at proper temperatures and will not exceed 4 hours out of proper temperature during the distribution process.

 - Proper storage and preparation instructions will be provided for bagged meals.